Skip to main content

 About Yess

-Ranked #77 on the LA Times 101 Best Restaurants 2024 and #16 on Esquire's Best New Restaurants 2023, Yess delivers seasonal kaiseki with a distinctly Californian point of view — sustainable seafood, local produce, and a room so calm it functions like an antidote to LA's noisier dining rooms.
-Easier to book than Hayato or Somni, and a strong choice for a special occasion dinner in the Arts District.
+Ranked #77 on the LA Times 101 Best Restaurants 2024 and #16 on Esquire's Best New Restaurants 2023, Yess delivers seasonal kaiseki with a distinctly Californian point of view — sustainable seafood, local produce, a room so calm it functions like an antidote to LA's noisier dining rooms.
+Easier to book than Hayato or Somni, a strong choice for a special occasion dinner in the Arts District.

 Verdict: One of East LA's Most Considered Dining Rooms — Worth Booking for a Special Occasion

 Yess earns a clear recommendation for anyone seeking a kaiseki-format dinner that feels distinctly Californian rather than imported.
 Ranked #77 on the LA Times 101 Best Restaurants 2024 and #16 on Esquire's Leading New Restaurants list for 2023, this Arts District spot on East 7th Street has legitimate critical credentials behind it.
-The room itself signals intent before a single dish arrives: pale wood, smooth concrete, and an atmosphere closer to a high-end spa than a conventional dining room.
+The room itself signals intent before a single dish arrives: pale wood, smooth concrete, an atmosphere closer to a high-end spa than a conventional dining room.
 If you are planning a celebration dinner in Los Angeles and want something that feels considered rather than performative, Yess belongs on your shortlist.

 What to Expect